BAUK261 + EC261 Both Apply

 British Airways often settles in Avios, not cash.
 Know the difference before you respond.

 British Airways passengers — particularly Executive Club members — are frequently offered Avios compensation in lieu of the statutory cash amount under UK261.
-The cash value of Avios offers is typically 30–60% below the legal entitlement.
+The cash value of Avios offers is typically often below the legal entitlement.
 We ensure you receive the correct sterling amount, not a miles balance.

 UK Civil Aviation Authority (UK CAA)

-Last Updated: January 2025
+Last Updated: March 2026

 £520